pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

 }
 {{</highlight>}}

-In the above example hibernate has no idea what is going on and it can not help you with optimistic locking.
-We just tell it to load latest version from DB apply changes on it and persist it.
+In the above example Hibernate has no idea what is going on and it can not help you with optimistic locking.
+We just tell it to load the latest version from DB apply changes on it and persist it.
 Without proper version control Bob will overwrite all changes made by Alice.

 To avoid this issue we can simply send version to the client: